-A note from the Duchess of Cambridge
+A note from the Princess of Wales

 The Duchess begins her work as a member of The Royal Family by engaging with grassroots charities focused on issues of addiction, homelessness and family breakdown.